elunaj/stock-portfolio/README.md

 # stock-portfolio

-Stock portfolio app which allows users to buy stock, view their individual transactions, as well as the monetary worth of their portfolio holdings.
+Stock portfolio app which allows users to create an account, buy stock, view their individual transactions, as well as the monetary worth of their portfolio holdings.

 ## Built with